 Welcome to OSAGE!
 The Online Spiritual Atlas of the Global East was created by the Center on Religion and the Global East (CRGE) at Purdue University.
 OSAGE allows users to visualize the spatial distribution of individual religious sites in the Global East, as well as see how geographic regions compare with each other in terms of the number of religious sites.
 The project started with the creation of the Online Spiritual Atlas of China, which was designed to complement the print volume, Atlas of Religion in China: Social and Geographical Contexts, by Fenggang Yang (Brill, 2018).

-There are a variety of ways to use OSAC.
-First, all religious sites can be viewed on a point map, with each of the five main religions (Buddhism, Catholicism, Daoism, Islam, and Protestantism) as a different color.
-Using the filter function, users may limit the points to a single religion and/or a geographic region (province, prefecture, or county).
-Next, the “Predominant Religion by Province” layer reveals the religion with the largest number of sites for each province.
-Likewise, the “Predominant Religion by Prefecture” and “Predominant Religion by County” layers do the same for smaller geographic areas.
-Finally, users may also view the distribution of sites for each religion as a heat map, revealing where there are more or less sites for a single religion.
-Below are short tutorial instructions that demonstrate these major functions.
+There is a variety of ways to use OSAGE.
+First, all religious sites can be viewed on a point map, with each of the main religions as a different color.
+Using the filter function, users may limit the points to a single religion and/or a geographic region, such as province or city.
+Users can select the “Predominant Religion” layer to see the religion with the largest number of sites for each selected region.
+Below are short tutorial instructions that demonstrate these and other major functions.